-A Club Coach is an experienced Toastmaster officially assigned by the District Governor to work with a struggling club, one that has 12 or fewer members and has requested help from the District, to help that club become Distinguished.
+A Club Coach is an experienced Toastmaster officially assigned by the District Director to work with a struggling club, one that has 12 or fewer members and has requested help from the District, to help that club become Distinguished.
 The assignment lasts to the end of the current club year (June 30) if the club reaches Distinguished status or better by that date.
 If Distinguished Club status is not reached in the first year, the assignment is extended to the end of the next club year (the next June 30).

 **Download the 16-page Club Rebuilding Kit.

 For more information about the Club Coach program, click here.

 For more information about the Distinguished Club Program (DCP), click here.

 Donna Robinson, DTM, Club Growth Director